 When it comes to pricing voice agents, don't focus on listed prices.
 The number that matters is the fully- loaded cost per minute, not the headline rate.
-This blog breaks down real TCO for self-hosted voice agents (Dograh, Pipecat, LiveKit, Vocode style stacks) vs Bland.
+This blog breaks down real TCO (Total Cost of Ownership) for self-hosted voice agents (Dograh, Pipecat, LiveKit, Vocode style stacks) vs Bland.
 The article is written for builders and operators who expect to run 10k, 100k, or 1M minutes/month and want cost math they can trust and accept.

 dograh oss